Torres

 Torres has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified three projects likely impacting the area: Saila Terrace Townhouses, Thursday Island Affordable Modular Homes, Victoria Parade Units, and Queensland National Land Transport Network Maintenance.
-Relevant details are listed below.
+The following details these key projects.

 Professional plan users can use the search below to filter and access additional projects.